wadmiraal/wadmiraal.net/src/_posts/2013-03-22-dont-fear-duplicate-data.markdown

 ---
 title: "Don't fear duplicate data"
 description: "Good programmers strictly follow the DRY principle.
-But sometimes, this can be harmfull in terms of user experience."
+But sometimes, this can be harmful in terms of user experience."
 layout: post
 tags:
   - UX